 The IGF is currently partnering with three organizations to conduct a comparative analysis of Sustainable Development Goals against the MPF.
 This builds off previous work performed by the United Nations Development Program, the World Economic Forum, and the Columbia Center on Sustainable Investment.
 The completed report will be used as the basis for a proposal to update the MPF.

 Mining for Sustainable Development: the value of IGF's MPF Assessment

 The framework was tabled over the course of the nineteenth session of the United Nations Commission on Sustainable Development (CSD19) that was held in May 2011 in New York.
 It was presented as a compendium of best practices for governments to best deal with the full range of issues related to mining.
 Delegates to CSD19 recognized the work of the Forum, including the policy framework for the mining sector as a way to provide a systemic approach for developing mining in a way that promotes sustainable development.

 As a non-binding policy guidance tool, the MPF lays out international best practice in these six key pillars of mining law and policy:

-A mature, modern legislative regime provides clear lines of responsibility and accountability for governments and companies.
-Such a regime should provide the foundation of good governance and contribute to sustainable development in all aspects of social and economic life.
+A mature modern legislative regime is the one that provides clear lines of responsibility and accountability.
+Such a regime provides the foundation of good governance and contribute to sustainable development in all aspects of social and economic life.

 Financial Benefit Optimization